rgrannell1/kea/README.md

 * Arrow is very easy to debug, thanks to input validation and automatically summarising bad input.

-* Arrow is completely interoperable with base R functions.
+* Arrow functions work perfectly with base R functions.

-* Arrow follows careful thought-out naming conventions, to make it a joy to write.
+* Arrow uses consistent naming conventions.

 ### Arrow is Functional

-* Every commonly used higher-order-function is included in Arrow, not limited to but including map, fold, select, flatmap and iterate.
+* Every commonly used higher-order-function is included in Arrow, including but not limited to map, fold, select, flatmap and iterate.

 * Arrow includes several mathematical functions, like the set operations and